Skip to content

 Generally safe and well-tolerated; rare allergic reactions in chicken-comb-derived HA — fermentation-derived HA avoids this concern.

-Project handoff
+Order handoff

-Build a formula with Hyaluronic Acid
+Develop a formula featuring Hyaluronic Acid

 Quick context request